aliftype/amiri/documentation/README.txt

 Amiri Font

-Amiri is a classical Arabic typeface, Naskh style, for typesetting books and other running text.
+Amiri is a classical Arabic typeface in Naskh style for typesetting books and other running text.

 Amiri is a revival of the beautiful typeface pioneered in early 20th century by